NHS staff experiencing discrimination at work

 Suppression rules and disclosure control

-The data doesn’t include figures from trusts where fewer than 11 staff from either the White or Other ethnic group responded to the survey.
+Figures based on fewer than 11 responses from staff in either the White or Other ethnic group are not included.

 5. Data sources